dd9jn/rfc4880bis/crypto-refresh.md

 Note: because an all-zero IV is used for this decryption, the S2K specifier MUST use a salt value, either a Salted S2K or an Iterated-Salted S2K.
 The salt value will ensure that the decryption key is not repeated even if the passphrase is reused.

+V4 Symmetric-Key Encrypted Session Key packets MUST NOT be used to encrypt or decrypt AEAD Encrypted Data packets.

 A version 5 Symmetric-Key Encrypted Session Key packet consists of:

 - A one-octet version number with value 5.